DidelotK/my_servers/README.md

 All the servers use docker for virtualization, this makes possible to subsequently migrate more easily to other solutions.

 Follow this [link](docs/setup-jenkins.md) for more information about deployed containers

+## VI/ Future evolutions
+- Servers will all use docker swarm